JasonYoder2026/Clean-Stream/Documentation/Development.md

 ## Flutter Installation

 ### Mac
-To install flutter on Mac you will need to use Homebrew.
+To install Flutter on Mac you will need to use Homebrew.
 To install Homebrew place this into your terminal:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"